railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 .. tip:: Shortcuts

-   .. todo:: - left ... or right?

-   On the product form you have a shortcut to the left that lets you quickly create a new procurement order.
+   On the product form you have an :guilabel:`ACTIONS` shortcut button :guilabel:`Create Procurements` that lets you quickly create a new procurement order.

 .. index:: Waste Products